-Statoil's petroleum production outside Norway in 2012 amounted to an average of 470 mboe per day of entitlement production.
+Statoil's petroleum production outside Norway in 2014 amounted to an average of 546 mboe per day of entitlement production.
 The following tables set forth the Group's average daily international entitlement production for each of the last three years.

-F For the year ended 31 December International production 2010 2011 2012 Entitlement liquids (mboe per day) 263 252 342 Entitlement natural gas (mmcm per day) 11 13 20 Total entitlement liquids and gas production (mboe per day) 332 334 470
+For the year For the year For the year

+ended 31 ended 31 ended 31

+December December December

+International production (mboe per day) 2012 2013 2014 1

+Entitlement liquids 342 373 383

+Entitlement natural gas 128 166 163

+Total entitlement liquids and gas production 470 539 546